knative/docs/serving/using-external-dns-on-gcp.md

         - --txt-owner-id=my-identifier
 ```

-2. Or use below manifest if you set up your cluster with with CloudDNS service account credential (by following [the instruction](#cluster-with-cloud-dns-admin-service-account-credential)).
+Or use below manifest if you set up your cluster with [CloudDNS service account credential](#cluster-with-cloud-dns-admin-service-account-credential).
 ```
 apiVersion: v1
 kind: ServiceAccount